ACINQ/bitcoin-lib/README.md

 The latest snapshot (development) version is 0.9.6-SNAPSHOT, the latest released version is 0.9.5

+## Segwit support

+Bitcoin-lib 0.9.6-RC2, avalaible on Maven Central, fully supports segwit (see below for more information) and is on par with the segwit code that was just merged into Bitcoin Core.

 ## Usage

 Please have a look at unit tests, more samples will be added soon.